 Leucovorin is a vitamin.
 It is used in combination with other cancer fighting drugs such as 5-fluorouracil and methotrexate.
-Leucovorin helps 5-fluorouracil kill the cancer cells.
-It also helps to reduce the side effects of methotrexate.
 Leucovorin is given in the vein (IV) or by mouth (orally).

 Possible Side Effects

-Leucovorin by itself has very few side effects.
-Side effects you may have can be caused by the other drugs you are taking, such as 5-fluorouracil or methotrexate.
+Note: Leucovorin by itself has very few side effects.
+Other side effects you may have can be caused by the other drugs you are taking, such as 5-fluorouracil or methotrexate.